ROYAL COMMISSION OF INQUIRY... DON DALE

 The demise of the Aboriginal Community Worker Programme and its research off-shoots was just another nail in the coffin of Aboriginal self-determination and economic independence.

 Nevertheless, contemporary Top End Indigenous activists have finally grasped that they will never be permitted a self-destined future and are working to wrest political control from the establishment.

 I wish them well.

 The Bamyili (Burunga) family empowerment project

-The Director of Welfare, Bruce Alcorn, instructed me to represent the Department in the Katherine Court.
-At issue was nightly petrol-sniffing-inspired rioting by Bamyili kids, culminating the previous night with the killing of 1500 chooks.
+In 1979, the Director of Welfare, Bruce Alcorn, instructed me to represent the Department in the Katherine Court.
+At issue was nightly petrol-sniffing-inspired rioting by Bamyili kids, culminating the previous night with the killing of 1500 hens.

 Arriving in Katherine, I found that some hundreds of parents and extended family of the offending kids were sitting on the lawns behind the (old) Court.
 (Obviously, they cared; contrary to popularly held white opinion).
 After alerting the Court to this avenue of possible resolution, I addressed the families en masse, officially advising them that Welfare will no longer intervene (a new anti-intervention policy reflecting massive credit to the integrity of new Director Alcorn) and that the behavior of the children was now entirely the responsibility of their respective families.

 As expected, after a century of absolute white domination, the nonplussed families admitted to no insight whatsoever into how to deal with their children.
 I put up a proposal but this provoked immediate consternation.

 Delicate cross-cultural negotiations ensued and dozens of family members combed Katherine to locate six ceremony songmen whom they considered were critical for the success of the proposed strategy.